franzinc/agraph-python/docs/src/tutorial/example003.rst

        <people/bob> a <ontology/Person> ;
                     <ontology/name> "Bob" .
    """)
-   query_string = "SELECT ?s ?p ?o  WHERE {?s ?p ?o .}"
+   query_string = "SELECT ?s ?p ?o  WHERE {?s ?p ?o . } ORDER BY ?s ?p ?o"

 The ``SELECT`` clause returns the variables ``?s``, ``?p`` and ``?o`` in the binding set.
 The variables are bound to the subject, predicate and objects values of each triple that satisfies the WHERE clause.
 In this case the WHERE clause is unconstrained.
 The dot (``.``) in the fourth position signifies the end of the pattern.
+We use ORDER BY to return the results in a consistent order for demonstration purposes.

 The connection object's :meth:`prepareTupleQuery` method creates a query object that can be evaluated one or more times.
 The results are